-The Company has expended \$400,934 in exploration property acquisition costs in 2015, as compared with \$620,382 in 2014.
+The Company expended \$400,934 in exploration property acquisition costs in 2015, with no similar expenditure in Q1-16.
 A cash payment made as part of the Genesis Property Option Agreement represents the largest component of the 2015 acquisition costs.
-2014 acquisition costs consisted primarily of cash and share payments related to the Genesis option agreement.

-There have been no purchases of property, plant or equipment to date.
+There have been no purchases of plant or equipment to date.